jrandleman/EScheme/doc/instructions.md

 As such, all instructions that set or evaluate a symbolic datum support this syntax.
 These include: `define`, `set!`, `load`, `call`, `push`, & `return`.
-Note that `define-syntax` is NOT among their number.